Check out the uselessd project for a saner systemd base.

 Its responsibilities grossly exceed that of an init system, as it goes on to handle power management, device management,

-mount points, cron, disk encryption, socket API/inetd, syslog, network configuration and other things.
+mount points, cron, disk encryption, socket API/inetd, syslog, network configuration, login/session management,

 - 2. systemd's journal files (handled by journald)